skt680/azurearcsqlmilevelup/modules/aks-deployment.md

-## Deploy Azure AKS Cluster (this will host the SQL MI but may exist in Azure, On-Premise, or another Cloud Provider such as AWS)
+## Deploy Azure AKS Cluster (the AKS Cluster will host the SQL MI in Azure but you could also setup Kubernetes on-premise or in another Cloud Provider such as AWS or Google Cloud)

 1. Login to Azure AD